 In addition to satisfying all degree requirements, a candidate for a degree must file an Application for Graduation at the beginning of the semester in which the degree is expected to be conferred.
 The deadline for the filing of the application is the second Friday after classes begin.

 Quality of Work

-An MBA student is required to maintain a cumulative grade average of at least B (3.0) on all courses taken for degree purposes.
-Not more than six hours of credit below a B grade will be allowed.
-If a grade of C is assigned in an MBA degree-related course, the course must be repeated, and both the original grade and the grade for repeat will be counted in the cumulative average.
-An MBA course may be repeated only one (1) time and no more than two (2) MBA degree courses may be repeated.
-In addition, any student receiving a D or an F in an MBA degree course shall be dismissed from the program.
+An MBA student is required to maintain a cumulative grade average of at least B (3.0) on all courses taken for degree purposes, and must achieve a grade of B or better in BMGT 6950.
+Students must repeat BMGT 6950 until a grade of B or better is obtained.
+Other courses may be repeated at the discretion of the student, and both the original grade and the grade for the repeat will be counted in the cumulative average.
+(Any student earning a “C” prior to March 2019 will be required to repeat the course, per the policy in effect when the grade was awarded.)
+Any student receiving a D or an F in an MBA degree course shall be dismissed from the program.